 The Community Curation Project connects African Americans across generations by preserving our history through the digitization and sharing of stories, photos, and videos to the Museum’s online community collection.
-Register today for our free digitization sessions and sign up to attend public programs lead by curators, historians, and archivists from the Museum and the Denver community, or follow us online @NMAAHC #CuratedByCommunity for more from our community curation events.
+The Denver curation followed the project’s inaugural stop in Baltimore, Md. in 2017.

 The Museum's digital archiving team provided hands-on digitization services for members of the Denver community.
 Over the course of 11 days, the team captured more than 6,000 still images, 60 hours of video, and 34 hours of audio.

 Gillian Bowser of Fort Collins, Colo. brought boxes of materials owned by her mother, Pearl Bowser, the award-winning author, archivist, and filmmaker whose expansive media collection was one of the first acquired by the Museum, to be digitized.
 The items included photos, writings, and documents related to black independent filmmaking.

 Although Gillian’s mother has already donated some 500 items to the Museum, dozens of related materials were discovered amid a recent move, including background research and writing about the filmmaker Oscar Michaux, about whom her mother authored a book.
 “Some of these are just a lot of papers and documents that show where things came together, how things start to move, where [films] were playing and when,” she says.

 When Gillian was younger, she says, she and her sister would run the projectors for her mom at screenings her mother would host at public libraries and other places around New York.
 “A lot of these early films, the idea was to get them known and get them press,” she says.
 “So we’d do these little shows at the public libraries and, my sister and I would run the projector.
 It was a family affair.”